 Ascariasis is the commonest helminthic infection world wide and estimated to affect nearly 1 billion people (25% of population).
 The disease is transmitted by Ascaris lumbricoides which belongs to the nematode family (roundworms).

-Infection occurs by ingestion of contaminated food (feco-oral route), the swallowed eggs hatch in the instestine giving rise to the larva which penetrates the intestinal mucosa and travel through the blood and lymphatics to the liver and lung.
-In the lung they maturate to form adult worm which then migrate though the airways to the larynx and pharynx and re-swallowed to the stomach as adult worms.
-They may remain in the intestinal lumen or penetrate the duodenal mucosa to the CBD.
+Infection occurs by ingestion of contaminated food (faeco-oral route), the swallowed eggs hatch in the instestine giving rise to the larvae which penetrate the intestinal mucosa and travel through the blood and lymphatics to the liver and lung.
+In the lung they maturate to form adult worms which then migrate though the airways to the larynx and pharynx and are re-swallowed into the stomach as adult worms.
+They may remain in the intestinal lumen or penetrate the duodenal mucosa to pass into the CBD.

-The adult worm can appear as longitudinal or curved filling defect within the intestinal lumen during contrast follow through study.
+The adult worm can appear as a longitudinal or curved filling defect within the intestinal lumen during a contrast follow through study.

 Identification of the long hyperechoic structure within the intestinal lumen with hypoechoic center (representing the worm alimentary tract) is highly suggestive.

-Best non invasive method to detect biliary ascariasis.
+Best non-invasive method to detect biliary ascariasis.
 The worm appears as hypointense structure within the hyperintese CBD.
-With 3T MRI identification of the "three line sign" in thick slap MRCP confirm the diagnosis.
+With 3T MRI identification of the "three line sign" in thick slab MRCP confirms the diagnosis.